‘Empire’ Recap: Team Cookie Tries To Take Down Giuliana & [Spoiler] Is Killed

 All three sisters walk in together like we saw earlier in the episode.
 Everyone is working together seamlessly.
 Kevin goes on a tour of the vault with Giuliana and gets the code for Becky.
 Andre shows up to warn Lucious, but it’s too late.
 The plan is already in motion.
 He also gets his flirt on with Charlotte.

-Carol’s part of the plan is seducing on the of the guards by the door to the vault goes south.
+Carol’s part of the plan is seducing one of the guards by the door to the vault goes south.
 Thankfully, the guard is into Becky.
 The plan reverses, with Carol having to crack the safe while Becky distracts the guard.
 Considering how dangerous Giuliana is, Carol is scared.
 She makes it in and finds the safe behind the painting.
 Carol begins to get really nervous, but Cookie’s pep talk gives her the courage she needs.
 They lose Carol’s video feed, but she walks in the trailer where everyone else is hiding out holding the ledgers!
 Team work makes the dream work!

 Cookie goes straight to Charlotte with the ledgers.
 Lucious walks into the room and dumps a bag full of cash on the table.
 He’s been paying Charlotte off!
 But that’s the only secret she’s been hiding.
 She’s also be working with Andre, and their relationship is more than just friendly.